FBi-ANSES/BacWORK/README.md

 **Note 1:** If running the workflow on a computing cluster, it is advisable to add the `--cluster` argument (for Snakemake 7.25.0) or create a profile (more recent versions of Snakemake).

 **Note 2:** The first run of the workflow can take a long time due to the installation of multiple Conda packages.

+## Workflow Test

+1. Download the test dataset available [here](https://doi.org/10.5281/zenodo.15516317).
+2. Unzip the archive and copy the `config.json` file into the `config` folder of BacWORK.
+   Before running, make sure to update the `WORKDIR` and `FASTQ_DIR` variables in the `config.json` file.
+3. If not already done, download the required databases and update the `config_path.json` file accordingly.
+4. Run the workflow.

 ## Results